 Here is another example – I just got back from a wonderful weekend getaway to New Orleans.
 When I walked in the door of the office Monday morning, we were having network issues.
 Since I am the IT point of contact at our office, this becomes my problem and I have to work with our technician in Florida to get the issues resolved.

-However, this time, again, the thought of “Okay, this is what we’re doing today”, went through my head and I just handled it.
+But this time, again, the thought of “Okay, this is what we’re doing today”, went through my head and I just handled it.
 I was even laughing and making jokes with the technician in Florida to try and lift his spirits as he handled the company-wide network issue.

-I know that last part sounds a little woo-woo, but it’s true.
 When I changed my thinking to being more positive and looking for the good when something bad happened or at the very least just remaining calm, the world just looks and feels so different.
 If you assume that good things are coming to you, that mindset has a weird way of making things actually manifest that way.

 There’s lots written on this, has to do with vibrations or the energy that you are putting out in the world and what you attract back, but don’t take my word for it.
 Try it out for yourself.